therealkeviningrey/DeployedForward/README.md

 # Deployed Forward

-Train where the future is operational.
-Master AI workflows with field-tested missions and deploy capability, not experiments.
+> Train where the future is operational.
+Master AI workflows.
+Deploy capability, not experiments.

+A complete Next.js 15 course platform with authentication, payments, progress tracking, and email automation.
+Dark, minimal UI inspired by factory.ai.

 ## Tech Stack